Back to blog

 Here’s what you need to know about HCG after miscarriage.

-It’s what makes a pregnancy test turn positive.
+• The presence of this hormone makes a pregnancy test positive.

 How Long Does It Take to Return to Zero?